waxbetty/Sushi-fork-1/readme.md

 Note - it becomes more difficult for the user to close the popover.

-Note - we cannot animate the popover by, say, fading it in becuase we are using `display:none/block` which is binary and is not a property capable of being tweened.

 ### Using Event Delegation

 This will be the final iteration of this script.
-It is something of a standard to use what is known as  _event delegation_ in JavaScript.
+It is a standard to use what is known as  _event delegation_ in JavaScript.

 Event Delegation refers to the process of using the browser's native event propagation or "bubbling" to handle events at a higher level in the DOM than the element on which the event originated.